p2/growth-charts-json/README.md

 Statistics Sources
 ------------------

 There are a lot of sources for percentile statistics out there and it is desireable to identify them easily.
-This can easily be done with a simple acronym and by specifying the year.
+This can be done with a simple acronym and by specifying the year.
 Here are the currently used acronyms for the statistics present in this repository:

+* **WHO.2006**
-* **WHO.2006** For the [WHO] charts for kids 0 - 24 months of age from the year 2006
-* **WHO.2007** For the [WHO] charts for kids 5 - 10/19 years of age from the year 2007
+  For the [WHO] charts for [kids 0 - 5 years][who-kid] of age from the year 2006 and for [kids 5 - 10/19 years][who-teen] of age from the year 2007.
+The 2007 WHO sources supplement the 2006 sources so there's no need to separate these into two acronyms.
+* **CDC-infants.2000**
-* **CDC.2000** For the [CDC] charts for kids 2 - 20 years of age from the year 2000
+  For the [CDC] charts for kids 0 - 36 months of age from the year 2000
+* **CDC.2000**
-* **CDC-infants.2000** For the [CDC] charts for kids 0 - 36 months of age from the year 2000
+  For the [CDC] charts for kids 2 - 20 years of age from the year 2000.
+The two CDC sources overlap at age 2 to 3 with differing data so they have to be separated.

 Units